dankuck/dankuck.github.io/_posts/2022-05-20-trumans-map-7-rationalists-should-win.md

 The nurse was scrambling to reconnect the saline line.
 My mom motioned to her to stop.

 Seahaven Island was fine, I decided then.
-There was nothing wrong with it, per se.
+There was nothing wrong with it.
 It was a lovely town with picket fences and nice lawns.
 Even the local drug dealer’s house was clean, if messy.
 The people were enthusiastic.
 Whitley Birchbox down at the drugstore talked like it was the best place in the world.
 I could stay here forever.

 I had no other choice.